Mpox (previously referred to as monkeypox)

 How to stay safe?

-Help others avoid monkeypox by isolating if you’re asked to do so by a healthcare professional.
+Help others avoid mpox (previously referred to as monkeypox) by isolating if you’re asked to do so by a healthcare professional.

 Keep it clean by ensuring you thoroughly wash both before and as soon as possible after, ensuring you don’t share towels.
 Your clothing should be washed after contact with other people, and think about where you’re having sex - can you use a surface that’s easy to wipe down or wash afterwards?